JonKing93/pfdf/docs/resources/dev-guide.rst

     poe <script-name>

-The following table summarizes the available scripts, and see the sections below for more details:
+The following table summarizes the available scripts, and read the sections below for more details:

 .. list-table::
     :header-rows: 1